-What is the recommended daily sugar intake?
-And why is sugar bad for you?
+What is the recommended daily sugar intake - and why is sugar bad for you?

 Sneaky sugars are public enemy number one according to health experts and could be the cause of bloating, poor mood, low energy, increased appetite and inability to lose weight.
-But reducing your sugar intake isn’t as hard as you think…
+But reducing your sugar cravings isn’t as hard as you think…

+“Not sticking to the recommended daily sugar intake can also have detrimental effects on our heart heart disease is the number one killer in the UK,” says naturopathic nutritionist Julie Haigh.
 “Plus, it can be devastating for our gut, as sugary diets can cause an overgrowth of something called candida, in the gut.
 This leads to other health issues, such as fatigue, brain fog, headaches, depression and IBS.”

-And, during the menopause, when mood swings, fatigue and disrupted sleep are prevalent, the body is even more sensitive to the imbalances that sugar can cause.
+And, during the menopause, when mood swings, fatigue, and disrupted sleep are prevalent, the body is even more sensitive to the imbalances that sugar can cause.

 What is the recommended daily sugar intake?

 According to Fysiqal Nutrition, 96% of Brits are unsure what their daily sugar intake should be.
+The NHS website recommends that adults should have no more than 30g of free sugars a day, which is roughly equivalent to 7 sugarcubes.

 Sign up for the woman&home newsletter